 History of the Senior Assistance Center

 Senior Assistance Center (SAC) was founded in 1981 as a nonprofit tax-exempt corporation to meet the emergency needs of Denver‘s elderly citizens living below 125% of poverty level.
 It began with one volunteer, one office and one telephone and since then, has grown consistently.
-In the last 10 months of our fiscal year (2015/2016) we have provided over 33,000 units of service to approximately 10,200 individuals including emergency services to over 400 families in the amount of $213,306.
-In 1995, the organization purchased our building in northwest Denver where we serve clients, store food for our pantry, offer 3 food banks per week and serve 5 communities including the onsite food bank at our office at 2839 W. 44th Avenue.
-Through our partnership with ArtReach, Inc., SAC has provided 1,645 tickets to our clients for sporting events, museums and the arts at no charge.
-We have a small thrift store available for our clients to do some shopping when they attend the food bank.
+In 1995, the organization purchased our building in northwest Denver at 2839 W 44th Ave where we serve clients.

 1981 – Founded as Association for Senior Citizens by Lily Morgan

-2012 – Sawaya Trust Award presented to Carol CJ Johnson for her compassion, generous heart and commitment to the community.
+2012 – Sawaya Trust Award for compassion, generous heart and commitment to the community